azriel91/peace/doc/src/technical_concepts/item_graph/state_ensure.md

 # State Ensure

-> When applying a change, the change should converge the current state to the desired state.
+> When applying a change, the change should converge the current state to the goal state.

 ```rust ,ignore